 - You claim a deduction for optional depreciation. - You claim any tax credits.
-Tax credits include the eligible business facility tax credit, investment tax credit, employment incentive

-- tax credit, special additional mortgage recording tax credit, economic development zone credits, servicing mortgage credit and minimum tax credit. - You are a real estate investment trust, a taxable domestic international sales corporation (DISC) or a stockholder in a DISC (see Special Instructions for DISCs on page 4). - You have business income or capital attributable to sources outside New York State, and you want to allocate this income and capital. - You have investment income or capital. - You have a subsidiary (another corporation of which you own more than half of its voting stock). - You have federal adjustment or tax preference items other than the depreciation adjustment used to compute the minimum taxable income base. - You are required to make an addition on Form CT-3, line 8.
-Additions required on line 8 include optional depreciation, worldwide income and losses, safe harbor lease adjustments, addback of certain credits, a corporation's pro-rata share of business from the Insurance Exchange and certain interest paid by an acquiring corporation. - You have a subtraction on Form CT-3, line 15, other than the subtractions allowed on Form CT-4, line 9.
-Subtractions required on line 15 include optional depreciation, receipts from the operation of school buses, wages disallowed in computation of federal jobs credit, safe harbor lease adjustments and the pro-rata share of business from the Insurance Exchange.
+Tax credits include the eligible business facility tax credit, investment tax credit, employment incentive tax credit, special additional mortgage recording tax credit, economic development zone credits, servicing mortgage credit, farmer's school property tax credit, and minimum tax credit. - You are a real estate investment trust, a taxable domestic international sales corporation (DISC) or a stockholder in a DISC. - You have business income or capital attributable to sources outside New York State, and you want to allocate this income and capital. - You have investment income or capital. - You have a subsidiary (another corporation of which you own more than half of its voting stock). - You have federal adjustment or tax preference items other than the depreciation adjustment or the alternative net operating loss deduction. - You are required to make an addition on Form CT-3, line 8.
+Additions required on line 8 include optional depreciation, worldwide income and losses, safe harbor lease adjustments, addback of certain credits, and certain interest paid by an acquiring corporation. - You have a subtraction on Form CT-3, line 15, other than the subtractions allowed on Form CT-4, line 9.
+Subtractions required on line 15 include optional depreciation, receipts from the operation of school buses, wages disallowed in computation of federal jobs credit, and safe harbor lease adjustments.